 RESULTS

 Cerebrospinal fluid (CSF) samples were collected from 29 individuals with diseases affecting glutamate/GABAergic balance: 14 Rett patients (12 bearing mutations in MECP2 and 4 in CDKL5), 10 hypo-glutamatergic patients (6 GRIN2B patients and 4 STXP1 patients) and 5 controls.
 All the patients had known mutations affecting the respective genes (Supplementary Table 1).
-All patients and controls were within pediatric age, ranging between 2 and 15 years old. and Patients and controls from both genders were included (except for MeCP2- Rett patients, which were all females as the disease mostly affects girls).
+All patients and controls were within pediatric age, ranging from 2 to 15 years old.
+Patients and controls from both genders were included ,though the majority were female because of the higher prevalence of RTT on girls.

-All CSF samples were subjected to a semi-targeted metabolomic analysis, through which we measured the concentrations of metabolites related with energy and amino acids metabolism, with a special coverage of tryptophan a tyrosine metabolism.
+All CSF samples were subjected to a semi-targeted metabolomic analysis, through which we measured the concentrations of metabolites related with energy and amino acids metabolism, with a special coverage of tryptophan and tyrosine metabolism.
 The total concentration of metabolites detected was similar among all samples (Supplementary Figure 1), giving confidence in the results and in the differences observed in each population.
-Analysis of metabolites identified 68 known metabolites (Supplementary Table 2).
-Unsupervised Principal Component Analysis (PCA) of all samples revealed that, despite some crossovers, all patients from both groups were more similar to each other than to the controls, as they assembled in two different clusters (Figure 1A).
-This profile was maintained analyzing Rett and hypo-glutamatergic patients separately (Figure 1B,C), and again, STXBP1 and GRIN2B patients were more similar to each other than to controls.
-Hierarchical clustering, a method ofanalysis that creates similar groups, was performed using all the analyzed metabolites, confirming these results: most samples clustered together with their respective groups, and while some overlapping existed, patients were overall more similar to each other than to the controls, reflecting differences in their metabolomic profile consistent acrosswithin the different pathologies includ
+The analysis identified a total of 68 metabolites (Supplementary Table 2).
+Dimensionality reduction through Principal Component Analysis (PCA) revealed that, despite some crossovers, patients from both groups were more similar to each other than to the controls, as they assembled in two different clusters (Figure 1A).
+This profile was maintained after separating RTT and hypo-glutamatergic patients (Figure 1B,C), where again, both CDKL5 and MeCP2 patients, as well as STXBP1 and GRIN2B patients were more similar to each other than to controls.
+Hierarchical clustering with Ward’s method criterion a clustering algorithm that finds groups with the least internal variance, was performed using all the analyzed metabolites.
+This revealed that both groups had a similar underlying structure, with two main clusters conta metabolic alterations are consistent across these different pathologies. .